astzo/astzo/README.md

 # 🚀 ASTZO — Advanced Software & Technology Zone

 Welcome to **ASTZO**, your trusted partner in building scalable, modern, and high-performing digital solutions.
-We specialize in full-stack web development, mobile app development, WordPress customization, SEO, and more — tailored for startups, SMEs, and enterprises alike.
+We specialize in full-stack web development, mobile app development, WordPress website development, WordPress theme development, SEO, and more — tailored for startups and enterprises alike.

 ---